Dani Llácer

-Daniel Ángel "Dani" Llácer Fernández (born 3 March 1990) is a Spanish retired footballer who played as a winger, and the manager of Ourense CF.
+Daniel Ángel "Dani" Llácer Fernández (born 3 March 1990) is a Spanish retired footballer who played as a winger, and a current manager.

 Playing career

 Llácer was born in Quart de Poblet, Valencian Community, and represented Valencia CF and Levante UD as a youth.
 After making his senior debut with the reserves in the 2008–09 season in Tercera División, he moved to Torre Levante CF in the Regional Preferente in 2010.

 After playing for fifth tier sides CE Alberic, UD Quart de Poblet and CD Buñol, Llácer returned to the fourth division in December 2012, after agreeing to a deal with Atlético Saguntino.
 In the 2013 summer, he moved abroad for the first time in his career, after signing for Harrow Borough FC of the Isthmian League Premier Division, but only played 12 matches for the club.

 In January 2014, Llácer joined Corinthian-Casuals FC of the Isthmian League Division One South, and subsequently represented fellow league team Chipstead FC before returning to Spain on 30 July 2015, with UD Juventud Barrio del Cristo.

 Llácer became team captain of Juventud in 2019, and retired with the club in 2020, aged 30.